AngelsOnlineDev/grandchase-kom-extractor/README.md

 ## Credits

 Format reversed from a memory-dumped Grand Chase Epic build (unpacked `GrandChase.exe` binary).
-Steam build is Themida-protected; Epic build is not.
+Steam build is Themida-protected; Epic build is not. :P